 This paper describes an experiment, in which we verify the efficacy of the proposed method comparing with the method using the conventional model.
 The experiment sets the time length t_l of a behavior log to 10 minutes.
 Before the experiment, we conducted a questionnaire survey for 2 weeks.
-In the questionnaire, subjects recorded the complete details about kind of objects the subjects touched and their order in 4 situations of leaving the home, coming home, getting up, and going to bed every day.
+In the questionnaire, subjects recorded the complete details about kind of objects the subjects touched and their order in 4 situations of leaving home, coming home, getting up, and going to bed every day.
 With the questionnaire results, we could confirm that many people respectively touch different objects or touch objects in different orders, in different situations.
-After that, we experimentally embedded the RFID system described in Chapter 3 into the living space.
+After that, we experimentally embedded the RFID system described in Section 2 into the living space.
 RFID tags are embedded in many household goods such as kitchen gas stove, kitchen sink, and electric appliances, in every spaces such as living, kitchen, entrance, and so on.
 In such spaces, we collected behavior logs of actual objects which subjects touched in the 4 situations respectively.
 The logs acquired online from subjects' behavior are stored in a database.
-We collected 70 behavior logs per subject.

-First, the threshold determination rule for the proposed method was derived by the calculations described in Chapter 3.3 with behavior logs of 8 subjects.
+First, the threshold determination rule for the proposed method was derived by the calculations described in Section 3.3 with behavior logs of 8 subjects.
 In the experiment, rows in an HTTR matrix are divided into 100 clusters.
 Basically, each cluster includes three rows.
 But there are a few exceptions.
 Rows from the first row to the fifth row are included in a cluster which is rated as the second place from bottom, because they are empirically too small number as sample behavior logs.
 In addition, all of rows following the 300th row are included in the cluster same as the 300th row, whose cluster is rated as last place.
-Next, the following procedure was executed repeatedly 100 times, in order to calculate individual behavior recognition accuracy with 8 subjects.
-In this experiment, user behavior in each situation must be correctly detected in ten minutes, the time length t_l .
+Next, the following procedure was executed repeatedly 100 times per subject, in order to calculate individual behavior recognition accuracy with 8 subjects.